-- A Consultant from Rutgers, the State University of New Jersey has been designated by the NJDOT in compliance with 2CFR 200.317-326 and State of New Jersey procurement standards to provide grant administration and support NJDOT MCSAP management activities.
-After completing a careful evaluation process, a cooperative task order agreement agreement was awarded to the University in response to a RFP following a competitive bid process.
-In addition, the University Consultant has been tasked with ensuring NJDOT is in compliance with FMCSA Financial Assistance Agreement General Provisions and Assurances, including the development and implementation of a Commercial Vehicle Safety Plan (CVSP). - A Consultant, or a Software Develover (TBD) will be procured in an effort to develop a CMV Crash Data Mapping/Analytical software tool to enhance the State analytical capabilityand better manage CMV Crash data.
-The tool will become a resource to the NJDOT and the MCSAP enforcement agencies and in addition it will fullfill the need for additional CMV crash/inspection data-driven and performance analytical studies. - The New Jersey State Police (NJSP) serves as the primary enforcement agency dedicated to the regulation and enforcement of CMV's by performing driver and vehicle inspections, including passenger and hazardous material (HM) vehicles within the State to ensure trucks and buses driving on the roadways are operating safely and in compliance with safety regulations and requirements. in addition, the NJSP is responsible for the enforcement of Out of Service (OOS) Orders at roadsides, CMV Traffic Enforcement, Compliance Reviews/Investigations, New Entrant Safety Audits and Public Education and Awareness.
-The NJSP is responsible for providing the State match for the NJDOT (\$186,693). - The New Jersey Motor Vehicles Commission (NJMVC) has the primary responsibility of regulating and inspecting passenger carrier vehicles statewide.
+- A Consultant from Rutgers, the State University has been designated by the NJDOT in compliance with 2CFR 200.317-326 and State of New Jersey procurement standards to provide grant administration and support NJDOT MCSAP management activities.
+In addition, the Consultant will be tasked with ensuring NJDOT is in compliance with FMCSA Financial Assistance Agreement General Provisions and Assurances, including the development and implementation of a Commercial Vehicle Safety Plan (CVSP). - A Consultant qualified in the area of Software Development has been procured in an effort to develop a CMV Crash Data Mapping/Analytical software tool to enhance the State anaytical capability and better manage CMV Crash data (\$200K).
+The tool will become a resource to the NJDOT and to MCSAP enforcement agencies.
+It will fullfill the need for additional CMV crash/inspection data-driven performance analytics.